kaist-plrg/p4cherry/p4/web/README.md

 # P4-Sandbox
-A playground for P4 programs.
+A web-based playground for P4

 ## Building